jixu1992/Photo-Browser/README.md

 # advancedIS
-This is the homework for the course Advanced Programming of Interactive Systems.
+This is the homework PHOTO BROWSER for the course Advanced Programming of Interactive Systems.
-Photo browser

 Problems:
-- Texts are not kept when adding another block of text.
-- Letters appear more times than needed when typing for the second/third... time.
+- Only one block of text can be correctly typed.
 - When switching from text mode to drawing mode, first click of the mouse changes the position of the text.